Nifat130/nifat130/README.md

-## Hello I am Nifat Chowdhury Mahin 👋
+## Hello, I am Nifat Chowdhury Mahin 👋
 A Flutter Developer.
 I believe in clean code, robust architecture, and a user-first approach.
 My expertise lies in building high-performance cross-platform applications with seamless animations and scalable backends.

 <!--